 Reported Benefits of Calendula

 Calendula has been used as an herbal medicine for hundreds, if not thousands, of years.
-From teas to lotions and ointments, marigold is used by herbalists in a variety of ways, but what exactly can it potentially do?
+From teas to lotions and ointments, marigold is used by herbalists in various ways, but what exactly can it potentially do?

 According to healthline.com, calendula is packed with antioxidants that help the body fight off the effects of oxidizing stress.
 Calendula extract contains multiple antioxidants, including flavonoids, carotenoids, triterpenes, and polyphenols.